Use Walk Score to Determine Property Walkability

 Posted by Hannah Lapin on May 11, 2018 2:57:25 PM

-We’ve spent a lot of time researching the key features and amenities tenants look for in rental properties, and there is one feature that keeps reappearing: walkability.
-Renters want to be able to walk to restaurants, bars, grocery stores, and more.
+So how do you determine property walkability when looking at a new rental property?
 Walk Score is a fantastic, free tool to help you check out the walkability of unfamiliar neighborhoods before you purchase your next investment property or gain more insight on the walkability of your current properties.
+The website also has fantastic guides to neighborhoods and walkable places investors can use to hone in on a neighborhood for investing.

 If you want to buy a walkable investment property and not sure where to look, Walk Score has done the research for you.
 By analyzing over ten million locations and computing more than two billion walking routes in 2,500 U.S. cities, Walk Score has gathered extremely reliable data on the most walkable areas in the country.